-Of course we do not want you do get into a more uncomfortable position as you maybe already are.
+We of course do not want you to feel any more uncomfortable than you already do.
 You do not need to interact with the person(s) who presumably violated the Code of Conduct.

 Approach them and let them know.
-In most cases they will bring you to one of the main organizers, so we can talk to you and work on further steps with you, and if necessary write an incident report.
+In most cases they will bring you to one of the main organizers so we can talk to you and work on next steps with you, and if necessary write an incident report.

 Could you see the names of the people involved?
 Was it a speaker, attendee, service person, organizer, crew?

 In a session hall?
 In the foyer?
-At a sponsor booth? ...
+At a partner booth? ...

 The approximate time of the behavior.
-(Remember, you have the schedule in your GOTO Guide App to see in what session you just were.)
+(Remember, you have the schedule in your GOTO Guide App to see what session you were just in.)

 - What were the circumstances that led to the incident?